arm/arm-toolchain/arm-software/docs/elf2bin.md

 no section covers.
 Also, it supports a wider range of binary and hex output options.

+The feature set of `elf2bin` is similar to the feature set of the `fromelf` tool shipped as part of the proprietary Arm Compiler 6 toolchain, although the detailed syntax is different.
+Users migrating from that toolchain should find that `elf2bin` will support similar use cases.

+(However, `elf2bin` is focused on binary and hex output, and does not support the other modes of `fromelf`, such as converting one ELF file to another, or generating diagnostic dumps and disassembly.
+For that functionality, use LLVM supporting tools such as `llvm-objcopy`, `llvm-objdump`, `llvm-nm` and `llvm-size`.)

 ## Using `elf2bin`

 The general format of an `elf2bin` command involves: